Baines, Gary Andrew Interview

 Oh, he’s very smart.

-He is; a lovely kid, yeah – beauty boy, nice kid.
-That was Matthew.
-I spoke to Matt a couple of days ago, actually – he rung me, “How’re you doing?” stuff like that.
+He is; he’s a lovely kid, yeah.
+Beauty boy, nice kid.
+And that was Matthew.
+I spoke to Matt a couple of days ago, actually, he rung [rang] me,“How’re you doing?”
+Stuff like that.
 And he’s doing very well, so no problem with Matty.

-Rebecca, my baby … Rebecca Louise Fleur, my little baby … she’s forty, something like that.
+Rebecca, my baby … Rebecca Louise Fleur, my little baby – she’s forty … something like that.
 She had two kids early, very young – Jessie and James.
-Didn’t work out with both partners, so she went back to EIT [Eastern Institute of Technology] and studied nursing, with two young kids, and we helped her along there; got all her diplomas, stuff like that.
+Didn’t work out with both partners, so she went back to EIT [Eastern Institute of Technology] and studied nursing, with two young kids.
+And we helped her along there – [she] got all her diplomas, stuff like that.
 Went into Hastings Hospital for a little while there and then went over to Australia.
-I think she did midwifing [midwifery] for a starter, but now she’s in two operations in Toowoomba … two separate hospitals; on call all the time.
-Just bought a big property outside Toowoomba, a house as big as Ormlie Lodge; new Alfa Romeo car, so she’s doing very well, my baby, eh?
+I think she did midwifing [midwifery] for a starter, but now she’s in two operations in Toowoomba, two separate hospitals; on call all the time.
+Just bought a big property outside Toowoomba, a house as big as Ormlie Lodge.
+New Alfa Romeo car, so she’s doing very well, my baby, yeah.
 She’s always on Facebook all the time to me, and she gets on well with Matt.
 And all the kids get on well with Kathy, not their mother – it’s [she’s] their step-mother.
 That was Kathy.

-But I hate these phones and things [where] they talk to each other on their screens.
-She can do it from Australia, any rate; I said, “I’m not going on that damn thing.”
-[Chuckle] “When are you coming over?”
+But I hate these phones and these … [where] they talk to each other on their screens.
+She can do it from Australia.
+Any rate, I said, “I’m not going on that damn thing.”
+[Chuckle] “When are you comin’ over?”
 I said, “I can’t go to Australia now because of Covid.”
-“Oh, all right.”
+“All right.”
 No, Becky’s good.

 Chip off the old block.
 [Chuckle]